 Add this to the many tons of weight of the building materials and you end up with enormous concentrated loads.
 Without a footer under a foundation wall, the foundation wall may actually start to slice into soil much like a knife cuts into a stick of butter.

 Watch these three videos showing a footing being poured at a house next to mine in New Hampshire.
 This was NOT my job.
 I'm just an inquisitive neighbor!

 Foundation Form Aid

 But a footer, because it’s wider than the foundation wall, displaces this weight over a much larger area.
 A footer also creates a nice, level surface for the foundation contractor to set his forms.

-Take the time to ensure the footer is as level as possible.
+Take the time to ensure the footing is as level as possible.
 This will make the job of setting the foundation forms much easier.
-It’s also mission critical that the footer be square so the foundation is centered on the footer.
+It’s also mission critical that the footing be square so the foundation is centered on the footer.
 Sigh, so much more to say but there’s just not room!